 Meadow Croft

-Meadow Croft is rare example of South Shore summer house architecture prior to the turn of the 19th century.
-The summer estate of John Ellis Roosevelt and his family, Meadow Croft is comprised of a 19th century farmhouse and a magnificent 1891 addition designed by Isaac H. Green, Jr. of Sayville.
+Meadow Croft is rare example of Long Island, New York's south shore summer house architecture prior to the turn of the 19th century.
+The summer estate of John Ellis Roosevelt - first cousin of Theodore Roosevelt - Meadow Croft is comprised of a 19th century farmhouse and a magnificent 1891 addition designed by Isaac H. Green, Jr. of Sayville.
 Additional structures are a carriage house, an auto house, a caretaker's cottage, and a swimming pool.

 Meadow Croft is owned by Suffolk County and is part of the Suffolk County Parks Department.
 The care and restoration is shared by the Bayport-Blue Point Heritage Association which first envisioned its potential as a museum in 1984.
 The organization literally saved Meadow Croft from the wrecker's ball.
 Many hours went into the painstaking restoration of the house and outbuildings you see today.
 In addition to the buildings, the colonial revival garden has been restored to its original beauty with heirloom plants.